lucxws/pokemon-autocatcher/README.md

     - Selfbot command added "recog", send with an image from Pokémon bot to get some pokémon information.
     - "system_channel" is the channel to check the amount of shadow balls, more stuff will be added later on that channel.

-# Discord Selfbot to catch pokémons
+# Discord Selfbot to catch pokémons + Spam script
 # https://pokemonbot.com/

 # 💻 Setup: